 YOGA INSTRUCTOR 'YOGI'

-Yoga has been around for many years and there is some archaeological evidence that yoga has probably existed for over 5000 years.
+Yoga has been around for many years, and there is some archaeological evidence that yoga has probably existed for over 5000 years.
 Yoga can be very beneficial in a variety of areas.
-It focuses on a person's breathing therefore, it can be used to help a person relax, stress reduction, lower blood pressure, reduce anxiety, help with insomnia, panic attacks, and much more.
+It focuses on a person's breathing.
+Therefore, it can be used to help a person relax, stress reduction, lower blood pressure, reduce anxiety, help with insomnia, panic attacks, and much more.
 A qualified yoga instructor can assist with technique and goals.
 Yoga can be particularly helpful in Anxiety disorders.

 Back or Neck pain

-A fitness trainer can be very beneficial in many aspects; exercise, healthy eating, and healthy lifestyle.
+A fitness trainer can be very beneficial in many aspects; exercise, healthy eating, and a healthy lifestyle.
 For the person who desires weight loss, it is well worth it to schedule a consultation with a fitness trainer and work with them for a period of time to learn specific techniques in order to maximize results.
-Another very beneficial aspect of a fitness trainer is to allow them to demonstrate proper use of weight equipment to prevent injury.
+Another very beneficial aspect of a fitness trainer is to allow them to demonstrate the proper use of weight equipment to prevent injury.

 Pain- Chronic pain, back, neck, shoulder, facial (TMJ)

 There is still much controversy with taking vitamins and/or supplements.
 I recommend using only products that are supported by research.
 Also, keep in mind, vitamins and/or supplements can have adverse effects, just like medications.
 Not all vitamins can be taken with certain medications.
 For example, many vitamins or supplements for energy contain caffeine, which can elevate your blood pressure.
 St Johns Wort can interact with many antidepressants.
 Always check with your health care provider and/or your pharmacist before taking OTC (over the counter) vitamins or supplements.
 Don't forget to include them when you are asked to provide a medication list because they do count!